 VI.
-SPECIAL COURSES IN MUSIC FOR THE TRAINING OF DEPARTMENTAL TEACHERS
+SPECIAL COURSES IN MUSIC FOR THE TRAINING OP DEPARTMENTAL TEACHERS

 Students can be admitted only at the beginning of the school year, unless they present credits covering the work of that portion of the course preceding the time of entrance.

-Required for Admission:
+Requirements for Admission: the literal regree of the sported

-To the Two-Year Course, graduation from a high school offering four years' work above the eighth grade.

-Prerequisites :

-1. A thorough knowledge of the elements of music; the ability to sing at sight music of moderate difficulty; and to write, in good form, simple music dictation.

-2. Sufficient ability in pianoforte playing to insure the satisfactory accompanying of high school music after two years of study.
+The Two-Year Course.
+The requirements for admission to this course are the same as those for admission to the General Professional Course. as indicated on page 30, with the exception of those set forth in paragraphs a and b, and in addition, a thorough knowledge of the elements of music, the ability to sing at sight music of moderate difficulty, write in good form simple music dictation, together with sufficient ability in pianoforte playing to insure the satisfactory accompanying of High School music after two years of study.

-To the One-Year Course, graduation from a normal school or college, provided such persons have had the same prerequisites as those entering the Two-Year Course and, in addition, all the music work of the first year of the Two-Year Course not provided for in the One-Year Course.
+The One-Year Course-Graduation from a normal school or college, in addition to the requirements for admission to the Two-Year Course.